Wolfgang Stiller has been working as an artist for almost 40 years. He faced the fall of the Berlin Wall and the prime of popular culture.

 The “Matchstickmen” is arguably the most recognizable series of Wolfgang Stiller’s sculptures.
 He started to make this series in China, which was an extremely successful and artistically prolific time for Wolfgang.
 Each sculpture is a matchstick with a burnt head.
 In German “Streichholzkopf” has a literal meaning of an actual “head”, which highlights the beauty of a comparison between a matchstick and a human burnout.
 Many people believe that the burnt matchstick heads represent the “Burnout Syndrome”, a condition that occurs after prolonged occupation stress, which is characterized by depersonalization, exhaustion, and reduced belief in one’s professional abilities.
 However, the artist prefers to leave their meaning open-ended as he strongly believes that art should leave room for one’s own thinking and imagination.

-In the artist's opinion the human head, without a body, is a fascinating subject for exploration, because it is the center of a human psyche and personality and for him the best way to reflect upon this subject is art.
 Wolfgang strongly believes in the power of craftsmanship and that it is an essential part of an artistic journey.
 He elaborates the meaning of each artwork through the amount of physical work he puts into it and the choice of material.
 In order to find the final form for “The Matchstickmen”, it took him many years.
-Lately, he made Matchstick Men in bronze and he used different patinas to achieve a unique idea in each object.
+Recently, he made Matchstick Men in bronze and he used different patinas to achieve a unique idea in each object.